2010 TVB corruption scandal: Arrests and release on bail

 Chan and the four other were arrested on 11 March 2010 and were released on bail without being charged, the next day.
 On 18 March 2010, Chan made a public appearance for the first time since his arrest.
 Chan said that the mask he wore while returning home was because of a shaving wound refuting media reports that it was related to his arrest.
 Chan also thanks those who sent text messages of support.

 Chan was cleared of charges relating to some activities at TVB in November 2010, but three other incidents relating to bribery and conspiracy to defraud are still being investigated.
 Chan resumed his TVB duties on 16 November, but his duties will not involve artist management and casting arrangement.

 Acquittal

 Following a trial Chan and his co-accused were acquitted of all charges in the September 2011.
 The prosecution could not prove beyond a reasonable doubt that Chan knew the details of a payment of HK$300,000 withheld from TVB and five actresses.
-The court also found that Chan was paid to be an administrator at TVB, and any renumeration he received from the Olympic City shopping mall was as a performer and this did not conflict with his role at TVB.
+The court also found that Chan was paid to be an administrator at TVB, and any remuneration he received from the Olympic City shopping mall was as a performer and this did not conflict with his role at TVB.

 Following Chan's acquittal a number of artists identified with the Chan faction at TVB have failed to have their contracts renewed.